pcs-publishing/react-form-builder-core/README.md

 # React Form Creator Core

 The core logic for creating FormEditor and FormRenderer UI components.
+This library contains no styling or pre-build tools, just the core logic for allowing the placement of tools on a form via drag and drop.

 ## Installation